 Figure A3.
-DEM alignment at site 4 between AU DEM 4, the PDS DEM (DTEEC_019358_2225_018857_2225_U01: https://bit.ly/2VSdUFT, last access: 9 February 2019), and the HRSC DEM (h1523_0000). (a-b) Hillshaded PDS DEM (blue box), the AU DEM 4 pre-pc_align (red box), and AU DEM 4 post-pc_align (green box).
-Background is the hillshaded HRSC DEM. (c) Displacement vector field between AU DEM 4 pre-pc_align and the PDS DEM.
-Displacement is a consistent magnitude and orientated in a northwest direction. (d) Displacement vector field between the two AU DEMs.
-Displacement appears consistent, but with a lower-magnitude area in the northwestern portion of the vector field, suggesting the misalignment was primarily rotational between the two AU DEMs. (e) Displacement vector field between AU DEM 4 post-pc_align and the PDS DEM.
+DEM alignment at site 4 between AU DEM 4, the PDS DEM (DTEEC_019358_2225_018857_2225_U01: https://bit.ly/2VSdUFT) and the HRSC DEM (h1523_0000).
+A-B) Hillshaded PDS DEM (blue box), the AU DEM 4 pre-pc_align (red box), and AU DEM 4 post-pc_align (green box).
+Background is the hillshaded HRSC DEM.
+C) Displacement vector field between AU DEM 4 pre-pc_align and the PDS DEM.
+Displacement is a consistent magnitude and orientated in a northwest direction.
+D) Displacement vector field between the two AU DEMs.
+Displacement appears consistent, but with a lower-magnitude area in the northwestern portion of the vector-field, suggesting the misalignment was primarily rotational between the two AU DEMs.
+E) Displacement vector field between AU DEM 4 post-pc_align and the PDS DEM.
 Vector field indicates displacement with a strong rotational component.
-Note the low displacement in the northwestern corner, where the steepest slopes are also located.
-Panels (c-e) created using the ImGRAFT feature tracking algorithm (Messerli and Grinsted, 2015).
+Note the low-displacement in the northwestern corner, where the steepest slopes are also located.
+Panels C-E created using the ImGRAFT feature tracking algorithm (Messerli and Grinsted, 2015).

 Figure A4.
 Footprints generated from each HiRISE DEM (AU and PDS) for each of the four sites.
-Note the large shifts after pc_align with the AU DEMs for sites 1 (a) and 3 (b).
+Note the large shifts after pc_align with the AU DEMs for sites 1 (A) and 3 (B).
 In each of these cases, pc_align dramatically increased the RMSE of AU DEMs against the reference DEMs.